James-Ashwin/trailers/README.md

   So I smashed some shit together that worked for me and this is the end result.

 ### Requirements
+- FFMPEG (included)
 - YT-DLP (included)
 - Powershell
 - A movie library with the naming convention {Movie Title} ({Release Year}), example: Ghostbusters - (1984).

 ### Installation
 - Download and extract in a directory of your choice.
+Unless you edit the script it requires FFMPEG and YT-DLP to be in the same folder as the script.

 If you want to connect it to Radarr make sure it is in a directory that is visible to your Radarr installation.